dinho99/C_Exercises/README.md

 # C_Exercises
 Some exercises to train for the Algorithms and Data Structure exam.
-Here you can find some examples on list, trees and graphs.
+Here you can find some examples on list, trees, graphs and compete exam developed.